 The class CInterruptSystem is the provider of hardware-interrupt support in Circle.
-Hardware-interrupt support is not mandatory in an application, but if it is used, there is exactly one instance of this class in the system.
+Hardware-interrupt support is now mandatory in every application and an instance of this class is created in the system initialization.
+For compatibility it is still possible, to create a second instance of this class.
+A call to a method of the second instance will be automatically routed to the first instance.